If you haven’t already, you should learn how to make butter. It’s so simple that I believe everyone needs to make homemade butter at least once.

-After five or more minutes, the butter will start to separate into butter and buttermilk.
+After five or more minutes, the homemade butter will start to separate into butter and buttermilk.
 When you notice that happening, stop the blender and let the cream sit for a minute or two as the butter rises to the top.

 Pour the buttermilk into another container, using a spoon to press as much buttermilk out of the butter as possible.

-You could call your butter done at this point, but if you want it to last for more than a few days you need to wash the butter.
+You could call your homemade butter done at this point, but if you want it to last for more than a few days you need to wash the butter.
 Pour ice cold water into the blender and blend for another thirty seconds.

 After you’ve washed the butter, pour off the water.
 Use a spoon or a spatula to squeeze out the last dregs of the buttermilk.
-What’s left is butter.
+What’s left is yummy homemade butter.
 I mix in sea salt with a spoon.

 And — wonder of wonders — you know how to make butter!